-2 3.4.2.4 Canadian Entitlement
+8 3.4.2.4 Canadian Entitlement

-- 3 The Canadian Entitlement is the Canadian portion of the potential for additional - electricity produced in the Columbia River in the western U.S. as a result of the - 5 Columbia River Treaty ratified in 1964.
-The Province owns the Canadian Entitlement - and Powerex markets the energy under an agreement with the Province.
-While the - Province receives the financial benefits of the Canadian Entitlement, BC Hydro has - access to the physical product (energy and capacity) and can use it as a source of - 9 limited supply.
-As this supply is not "solely from electricity facilities within the - 10 Province", given the self-sufficiency requirement in subsection 6(2) the CEA, the - 11 Canadian Entitlement is not a source of dependable capacity in the long term, and - therefore, the role of the Canadian Entitlement is limited as a bridging or contingency - resource option.
-Refer to section 9.2.7 for a discussion on how BC Hydro proposes - to rely on the Canadian Entitlement as a bridging option.
+The Canadian Entitlement is the Canadian portion of the potential for additional electricity produced in the Columbia River in the western U.S. as a result of the Columbia River Treaty ratified in 1964.
+The Province owns the Canadian Entitlement and Powerex markets the energy under an agreement with the Province.
+While the Province receives the financial benefits of the Canadian Entitlement, BC Hydro has access to the physical product (energy and capacity) and can use it as a source of limited supply.
+As this supply is not "solely from electricity facilities within the therefore, the role of the Canadian Entitlement is limited as a bridging or contingency